-I have helped a number of people start a number of businesses.
+I have helped a number of people start a number of business.
 With a lot of them I become a partner in the project/business; Some are part cash and part equity and others are paid consulting work for me.
 My love and passion is taking an idea that a client has and helping them start that business.
 So, what do I actually mean by, “do you have what it takes to start a business?”
 I’ll give you a couple examples of how a few ventures have gone.

 Example Number One